Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 If we remove LRC from the picture, the fee model also works.
 So why people want to use LRC then?

-**MAYBE THE BEST TOKEN ECONOMY FOR LOOPRING IS STILL THE SAME AS PROTOCOL V1**:
+**MAYBE THE BEST TOKEN ECONOMY FOR LOOPRING IS STILL THE SAME AS PROTOCOL V1, with modifications**:

-if an order is willing and able to pay x LRC and the margin is y tokenS/tokenB, the miner can choose:
+Suppose during a settlemnt for orderA, its owner is supposed to pay 5 LRC and the margin is 0.1WETH.

-1. receive x LRC but giving all margin to the order, only if x > 0;
-2. receive y tokenS/tokenB but send x LRC to the order, if x is smaller or x == 0;

-miners decide which of (x LRC) and (margin - x LRC) has a greater value.
-If order has no LRC, then all margin goes to the miner/wallet; If order has 0 margin, then LRC is the only income for miner/wallet.

-Allowing sFee or bFee will make less LRC useful.

-###  0-LRC order handling
-We can even enforce all orders to have a non-zero LRC fee payment during settlement; otherwise, the margin will be send to an address owned by the foundation.
+1. if miner choose LRC fee, and order owner has 5 LRC or more, then owner pays 5LRC to miner and wallet, 0.1WETH margin is transfered to order owner;
+1. if miner choose LRC fee, and order owner has less than 5 LRC (4 for example), then owner pays 4LRC and 0.1WETH margin to miner.
+1. if miner choose margin, and miner has 5 LRC or more, then owner gets 5LRC from miner, and pays 0.1WETH to miner/wallet.
+1. if miner choose margin, and has only 4 LRC, then it is forced to get whatever LRC fee the order own can offer, all margin goes to order owner.